-a.
+- a.
 High-side failure (oral only).
-Increase collective pitch immediately to "load" the rotor system and prevent engine/rotor overspeed, while simultaneously reducing throttle from the FULL-OPEN position to a point where manual control is gained.
+Increase collective pitch immediately to "load" the rotor system and prevent engine/rotor overspeed, while simultaneously reducing throttle from the full-open position to a point where manual control is gained.
 Adjust power and rpm manually.
-Do not move the governor switch into the EMER position since this serves no useful purpose other than to bypass the automatic unit (from which the pilot has already taken control manually).
-Under these conditions, the pilot is not required to closely monitor $N_1$ or exhaust gas temperature (EGT) during acceleration, deceleration, or constant-speed operations, since there is no possibility of accelerating or decelerating the engine too rapidly, and the control will automatically maintain whatever $N_1$ the pilot requests through the twist grip.
-The pilot must constantly monitor $N_2$ to maintain desired engine/rotor rpm.
+Do not move the governor switch into the "EMER" position since this serves no useful purpose than to by-pass the automatic unit (from which the pilot has already taken control, manually).
+Under these conditions, the pilot is not required to closely monitor N_1 or EGT during acceleration, deceleration, or constant-speed operations since there is no possibility of accelerating or decelerating the engine too rapidly and the control will automatically maintain whatever N_1 the pilot requests through the twist grip.
+The pilot must constantly monitor N_2 to maintain desired engine/rotor rpm.

-b.
+- b.
 Low-side failure (on the ground/at a hover).

-(1) While on the ground, the instructor will reduce the throttle until an indication of a power reduction is apparent; then move the governor switch to the EMERGENCY position.
-A further reduction of $N_1$ should be noted, and the rpm should then be increased manually with the throttle.
-All throttle adjustments should be made smoothly to preclude flameout, compressor stall, or engine overtemperature/overspeed.
-The N2 rpm should be stabilized at approximately 200 below operating rpm, and the instructor must stress the precautions to be taken when applying pitch and throttle without the correlation device.
+(1) While on the ground, the instructor will reduce the throttle until an indication of a power reduction is apparent, (suggested 6000 rpm); then move the governor switch to the EMERGENCY position.
+A further reduction of N_1 should be noted and the rpm should then be increased manually with the throttle.
+All throttle adjustments should be made smoothly to preclude flameout, compressor stall, or engine overtemp/overspeed.
+The N_2 rpm should be stabilized at or slightly below operating rpm and the instructor must stress the precautions to be taken when applying pitch and throttle without the correlation device.

 (2) The student will practice throttle control on the ground and during hovering flight.
-The instructor will closely monitor N1, N2, and EGT during ground and hovering operations.
-To re-establish AUTO governor from the EMERGENCY position, land the helicopter, synchronize the rpm manually to the same rpm at which the governor was last adjusted (beeped), return the switch to the AUTO position, and advance the throttle manually to the FULL-OPEN position.
+The instructor will closely monitor N_1 , N_2 , and EGT during ground and hovering operations.
+To reestablish AUTO governor from the EMERGENCY position, land the helicopter, synchronize the rpm manually to the same rpm at which the governor was last adjusted (beeped), return the switch to the AUTO position, and advance the throttle manually to the full-open position.